shubhamperiwal/recommend_gifts_mba/README.md

 ## Problem Statement

-The main problem this project aims to solve is build a dynamic robust recommender which provides personalised recommendations even for new users.
+The main problem this project aims to solve is to build a dynamic robust recommender that provides personalized recommendations even for new users.
 Moreover, it uses Market Basket Analysis instead of product-similarity so it can be easily updated as items are added or removed from hypothetical cart

 ## Data Description

 Source: http://archive.ics.uci.edu/ml/datasets/Online+Retail

-This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
+This is a transnational data set that contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 ### Attribute Information: